idimitriadis0/TranslateOnLinux/docs/index.md

 This wiki aims to provide a list of desktop and web solutions for linguists who use a GNU/Linux OS for their work.
 The listed software should provide a comprehensive toolbox to fit most translation needs.

-Inspiration for this list: the website [LinuxForTranslators.com](https://www.linuxfortranslators.org/) by [Mark Prior](https://www.marcprior.de/en/intro.html), and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators by [Peter Sandrini](http://www.petersandrini.net/en-index.html), along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).
+Inspiration for this list: the website [LinuxForTranslators.com](https://www.linuxfortranslators.org/) by [Marc Prior](https://www.marcprior.de/en/intro.html), and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators by [Peter Sandrini](http://www.petersandrini.net/en-index.html), along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).

 For a more general overview, head over to [LinuxForTranslators.com](https://www.linuxfortranslators.org/).
 For discussing any GNU/Linux-related topics in a professional translation/localization context, consider subscribing to the [LinuxForTranslators@groups.io](https://groups.io/g/LinuxForTranslators) mailing list.